OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 *Have a look at the formating of the packages and the channels.
 Note that you do not have to specify the versions of all the software packages - if you leave them blank, conda will work this out for you*

-We have 2 packages we need to add, `hdbscan` and `umap-learn`.
-Add these to the yml file using `nano`, making sure the formatting is the same as the other packages.
+*Note that if there were additional packages you wanted to install you would just add these to the yml file using `nano`, making sure the formatting is the same as the other packages.*

 **3) Create a new conda environment using the obds_py3.yml file - again we will use `mamba` instead of `conda` here for speed**

     $ mamba env create -f obds_py3.yml

-If you want, you can give your environment a name of your choice (e.g. python_env) using the -n option (by default it will use the name specified at the top of the yml file):
+If you want, you can give your environment a name of your choice (e.g. obds_env) using the -n option (by default it will use the name specified at the top of the yml file which is obds_py3):

-    $ mamba env create -n python_env -f obds_py3.yml
+    $ mamba env create -n obds_env -f obds_py3.yml

 **4) Activate your new conda environment**